timeseries-ru/datatext/README.md

 0. Lines should be separated by `;`,
 1. First line should be connection information (examples are self-explanatory), only csv, sqlite and mysql are supported for now,
 2. Second line should be `select` query with at least two columns to fetch.
 Or three columns, if you need to group your data on chart (you can use more thant 2-3, if you want to show more than one diagram),
 3. Third and further lines are visualization types: `scatter`, `lines` or `bars`.
-When you don't provide fields, it takes first column as X axis, second as Y axis, and third as grouping (if present).
-You may specify other order, for example `scatter column_2, column_1` or `lines column_3, column_2, column_1`, where `column_*` - is the name of the fetched fields.
+When you don't provide fields, it takes first column as X axis, second as Y axis, and third as grouping (if it presents).
+You may specify other order, for example `scatter column_2, column_1` or `lines column_3, column_2, column_1`, where `column_*` - is the name of the columns to be selected.

 ## Project setup